Hiking from Weesen to Quinten along the Walensee

 If you live in Switzerland you know how beautiful the countryside is and what better way to explore than to go hiking?
 Switzerland is well geared up for hiking and there are plenty of routes in most mountain locations with yellow signposts signalling the way.
 Even if you just fancy a half day hike setting off from Zurich in the morning, there are plenty of great places to discover.
 In this post we explore a destination very accessible from Zurich – Lake Walensee.

 We set off from Zurich and it took just under an hour to get to Weesen, not far from Amden, in the Canton of St Gallen.
-However, you can also get there very easily by train too, getting off at Zielgelbrücke, then taking bus number 650 (please check public transport situation in the light of Covid).
+However, you can also get there very easily by train too, getting off at Zielgelbrücke, then taking bus number 650.

 After parking right next to the harbour we set off on our hike towards Quinten.